surbhioberoi/gistifier/README.md

 ## Gistifier - A command line tool

-Create a gist from your current directory contents.
+Create a GitHub gist from your current directory contents.

 ### Installation